-In order to ensure compliance UK tax returns are subject to senior management review within the finance department and approval from the company’s president prior to submission to HMRC.
+In order to ensure compliance UK tax returns are subject to senior management review within the finance department and approval from the company’s chief executive officer prior to submission to HMRC.

 Nintendo employs both in-house tax professionals and external tax advisors, who support Nintendo’s business by ensuring tax strategy and tax compliance are aligned with the strategy and operations of all business segments.
 Tax professionals in the corporate entities are dedicated to specific business segments, geographical areas or competence areas for both direct and indirect taxes as necessary.
 Accordingly, taxes are monitored and considered by management of each local jurisdiction as well as the parent company as part of the overall review and approvals process.

 Nintendo does not engage in tax planning in the UK or other jurisdictions that is not aligned with the group’s strategy and business operations.
 The company preserves its reputation by complying fully with tax laws in all jurisdictions where it operates with the highest integrity.
 Nintendo believes that it interprets UK tax law in a reasonable way and which reflects the commercial background behind any significant transaction.
 The company seeks regular external advice to ensure that it is fully compliant with applicable laws.

 Where available Nintendo seeks to apply any relevant UK tax reliefs and allowances in the manner intended by HMRC and statue, first taking external professional advice where necessary.
 At the same time the group seeks to retain competitiveness by monitoring tax cost worldwide, reducing tax risk and avoiding double taxation while complying fully with all tax laws.